disloops/disloops.github.io/_posts/2025-07-08-vibe-shift-from-wordpress-to-jekyll.md

 I won't go into specifics on Github Pages or Jekyll.
 Coding with Cursor's agent was the most interesting part of this process.
 Some observations:

- - Cursor's agent absolutely expedited the coding process – we're never going back.
+ - Cursor's agent definitely expedited the coding process – we're never going back.
  - I quickly allowed the agent to do whatever it wanted without prompting for permission.
     - In one instance, this meant that the agent actually pushed code to production before I could stop it.
  - It's very helpful to have the agent `curl` a live version of the page and see the result of its own changes.
  - Its memory isn't great.
 The agent reverted previous fixes while troubleshooting a new problem and ignored standing instructions from only a few prompts previous.
  - It choked on long tasks.
 I had to prod the agent to keep iterating through a large number of files to complete some complex conversion.
  - The process is very much like pair programming.
-For example, I helped the agent by:
+For example, I had to help the agent by:
     - Tracing CSS inheritance using the browser's developer tools.
     - Searching out documentation for it to consume.
     - Prompting it to iterate on the same tasks until some goal was met (refactoring, code reuse, etc.).